Fiserv/Commerce-Hub/docs/3DSecure-Wallets/Apple-Pay.md

 - Under 'Apple Pay' click '+' and add the merchant id's registered in the portal, which in turn will be added to the entitlements file.
 - Now the Xcode is set-up for coding.

+#### 5. Build the App:

-#### 5. In the SDK enter the URL, api key and api secret and build the app:
+-In the SDK enter the URL, api key and api secret
 - Merchant id: Enter any valid merchant id registered in the apple portal.
 This gives the capability for a single user to use multiple merchant id's
 - Amount: Enter the amount of the transaction
 - Transaction type: Select PreAuth or Sale.